scalameta/metals/docs/editors/emacs.md

 [eglot](https://github.com/joaotavora/eglot) that might be worth trying out to see if it addresses the issues of lsp-mode.

-To configure Eglot with Metals, replace the `lsp-mode`, `lsp-ui`, `lsp-scala` sections from the config above with the settings below.
+To configure Eglot with Metals:

 ```el
 ;; Add melpa-stable to your packages repositories